Community Support Connections for JULY 2019

-Green up your snowbank!
-Share some love with a Kingfield Neighborhood Association EQUITY lawn sign Pick up one of the last remaining ones with a suggested donation of $10 but we accept any amount (including free).
+Share some love with a Kingfield Neighborhood Association EQUITY lawn sign Pick up one of the last 3 sigsn with a suggested donation of $10 but we accept any amount (including free).
+Your yard is ready and the political atmosphere is aways ready.

 you also find a bit of BUTTER at...